alejandropallares/alejandropallares/README.md

 - 👋 Hi, I’m @alejandropallares
-- 👀 I’m interested in IA,Maths and Entrepreneurship!
+- 👀 I’m interested in iOS
-- 🌱 I'm currently studying Applied mathematics and computation at @UNAM_MX
 - 📫 How to reach me, my twitter: @alexpallares_

 <!---